neocdtv/java2uml/README.md

 ======
         java -jar target/java2uml.jar -packageInputConfigs="packageInputConfigs.json" -outputDir=. -outputFormat=UML

-PackageInputConfigs is a small json config, where you can define, which packages at which location should be reversed.
+PackageInputConfigs is a small json config, where you can define, which packages at which location should be processed.
 You can find an example in the project.